bgd-labs/aave-proposals-v3/src/20231106_AaveV3Ethereum_AaveFundingUpdates/AaveFundingUpdates.md

 ---
-title: "Aave Funding Updates"
+title: "Aave Funding Updates (part 2)"
 author: "TokenLogic, efecarranza.eth"
 discussions: "https://governance.aave.com/t/arfc-aave-funding-update/15194"
 ---

 ## Simple Summary

 This AIP aims to consolidate Aave DAO's stablecoin holdings.
 It is divided into different parts that are detailed below.
-Part one is depositing DAI into aEthDAI, part two is migrating aDAI and aUSDT into aEthDAI and aEthUSDT, part three bridges assets from Polygon to Mainnet and part four swaps some holdings into GHO.
+This is part two and it consists of depositing USDC into Aave v3 Ethereum, as well as migrating the v2 position to v3 in Ethereum.
+Also depositing USDT into Aave v2 Ethereum and swapping DAI for GHO.

 ## Motivation

 This proposal intends to ensure the DAO is well capitalised.
-A separate DAO budget publication will be shared during Q4 2023.

 The DAO has sufficient USDC, DAI and USDT deposited across the various instances of Aave Protocol to support existing streams and the AURA purchase 3.